sanishsuwal7/devPortfolio/src/pages/landing/index.md

       - Netlify CMS
     action: View project
     image: brummana.png
-    body:
-      Local bakery static site.
+    body: Local bakery static site.
 I developed the site and created a content management system for the owners.
 Their sales surged 200% after they released their online store.
 contact:
   title: Let's have a **chat**
   action: Get in touch
 ---
+body